 Much has been said, and often, of the affair in One-eleven Fremur street.
 Tall tales told, twisted.
 Cold imaginings casting shadows far beyond the reaches of knowledge.
 The folk drew scarves and raised collars against the darkly, against the unknown.
 Some, few, knew.
 They knew of a beyond farther still, where a truth, untouched, unrefined and unadorned smouldered patiently, crimson, there, in the dark and fog.
 These sullied few, unwell in their burden, behaved oddly.
 A place of naive safety, reserved and intimate, now held this injurious truth; everywhere they went, they carried around the weight of its visceral heat.
 And they rock, forth and back, these marred few, these lost souls, forth and back, to the folk tales told in the streets and halls of town, forth and back, clinging to them for safety.
 For the room, there, houses one.

 Hives?
 The few exchanged glances amongst themselves.
 Hives, she whispered back with a severe nod and a swallow.
-Ruth had seen the doctor, dazed, wandering through the streets of town on the very same evening of his much discussed arrival.
+Ruth had seen the doctor, dazed, wandering through the streets of town on the very same evening of his much-discussed arrival.
 His great moustache was quivering, his eyes bulging under knitted brows.
-The doctor, mumbling as he went, had already quite passed Ruth when the word had wrestled though his lips.
+The doctor, mumbling as he went, had already quite passed Ruth when the word had wrestled through his lips.

 The few leaned closer still, and what else?
 Speak!